PChainakun/RanForPSD/README.md

 # Required files
 - "RFR_model" in the main repository directory
-- observed PSD data that we want to predict the coronal height
+- observed PSD data to predict the coronal height
 - pre-computed IR functions (e.g., from KYNxilrev model) - Note that the response functions provided in this GitHub is computed using the BH mass of 10^6 solar masses, the black hole spin a = 0.998 and the inclination i = 45 degrees.

 # ML Algorithms